neondatabase/website/content/docs/guides/branching-githooks.md

 ## Checking if a Git branch is new

-Next, we’ll modify the script to create a Neon branch whenever a new Git branch is created.
+In this step, you will modify the script to create a Neon branch whenever a new Git branch is created.

 First, we need to determine if we just checked out a new Git branch or an existing one.
 The git checkout command passes three arguments to the post-checkout hook: